TutteInstitute/toponymy/README.rst

 from broad themes to fine-grained topics.
 We make use a custom clustering methods, information extraction, and large language models to power this.
 The library is designed to be flexible and easy to use.

-As of now this is an early beta version of the library.
+As of now this is an beta version of the library.
 Things can and will break right now.
 We welcome feedback, use cases and feature suggestions.

 ------------------